rhellwege/Mazer/README.md

 ## How to run
 run mazer in the commandline with options
--w: width of cells the generated maze will have
+* -w: width of cells the generated maze will have
--h: height of cells the generated maze will have
+* -h: height of cells the generated maze will have
--g: generator algorithim
+* -g: generator algorithim
-    DFS - depth first search generation.
+    -- DFS - depth first search generation.
--s: solving algorithim
+* -s: solving algorithim
-    DFS - depth first search
+    --DFS - depth first search

 ## Output
 Each generated image is color coded.